113th Wing airmen credited with saving a life

 Airmen from the 113th Wing, D.C.
-Air National Guard, performed life-saving CPR on a civilian jogger at the Lincoln Memorial, June 4, 2020.
+Air National Guard, stand on the national mall on June 4, 2020.
+The Airmen from the 113th Wing, performed life-saving CPR on a civilian jogger at the Lincoln Memorial on June 4, 2020. ( U.S. Air Force Photo by Anthony Small)

 |Date Taken: